-- Teachers will establish deadlines for assignments and the students will meet deadlines unless a prior arrangement has been made. - Teachers will create a remote learning section of their in-person course policy/syllabus that outlines explicit remote learning expectations and provide examples of what is acceptable and not acceptable regarding participation, group work, plagiarism, and academic honesty. - Grades will be updated in ASPEN every two weeks and students will have the opportunity to resubmit assignments for more credit as determined by the teacher. - Teachers will contact the parents of students whose grade is below 60 halfway through the guarter to discuss how students can improve their grade. - Credit will be awarded for all classes in grades 9-12; students that miss more than 10 remote learning will not receive credit and may have to engage in credit recovery. - Teachers will utilize Google Meets and Google Classroom for all student assignments and live lessons.
+- Teachers will establish deadlines for assignments and the students will meet deadlines unless a prior arrangement has been made. - Teachers will create a remote learning section of their in-person course policy/syllabus that outlines explicit remote learning expectations and provide examples of what is acceptable and not acceptable regarding participation, group work, plagiarism, and academic honesty. - Grades will be updated in Aspen every two weeks generally, with the understanding that some subjects and assignments take significantly longer to grade than others. - Credit will be awarded for all classes in grades 9-12; students that miss more than 10 remote learning will not receive credit and may have to engage in credit recovery. - Teachers will utilize Zoom and/or Google Meets, along with Google Classroom for all student assignments and live lessons.
+(ALT)